Data Agent: Learning to Select Data via End-to-End Dynamic Optimization

 \begin{proposition} Let $p_\theta(y|x)$ denote the predicted distribution.
 Under a first-order SGD update on the CE loss, the expected information gain of learning a sample $x_i$ is proportional to the predictive entropy:

-where $\theta^{\prime}=\theta-\eta \nabla_\theta \ell(x, y)$. \end{proposition} Proposition~\ref{prop:infor_gain}, proved in Appendix~\ref{sec:appendix-proof-prop1}, shows that prioritizing uncertain samples approximately maximizes the information gain for model learning.
+where $\theta^{\prime}=\theta-\eta \nabla_\theta \ell(x, y)$, \end{proposition} where $D_{\mathrm{KL}}$ and $H$ are KL-divergence and predictive entropy, respectively.
+Proposition~\ref{prop:infor_gain}, proved in Appendix~\ref{sec:appendix-proof-prop1}, shows that prioritizing uncertain samples approximately maximizes the information gain for model learning.
 Taken together, Proposition~\ref{prop:diff} and ~\ref{prop:infor_gain} highlight the complementary nature of the difficulty and uncertainty rewards, which capture different but crucial aspects of sample utility.

 \textbf{Adaptive Reward Weighting.} The relative importance of difficulty and uncertainty signals varies across different training stages.
 In early stages, when model representations are still forming, the difficulty signal drives representation learning by prioritizing challenging samples.
 As training progresses, the uncertainty in the model's predictions becomes more informative, enabling finer decision refinement.
 To capture this dynamic shift and avoid manually tuning, we propose an adaptive reward weighting mechanism that automatically adjusts the contributions of the difficulty and uncertainty rewards based on training dynamics.
 Since the variance of each reward signal reflects its informativeness~\cite{tdds,chen2018gradnormgradientnormalizationadaptive}, we compute the weighting coefficient $r$ as follows: